 I began to walk backwards to my room.
 "You would not," I challenged.

 John crept up to me and held out his hands.
-I knew what was coming and spun around and started to run away from him.
+I knew what was coming, spun around, and started to run away.
 He was right behind me, his hands still out and getting closer to my sides.
-I shrieked as his arms wrapped around me and he leaned forward over me, "You're such a smart-ass, you know that?"
+I shrieked as his arms wrapped around me and he leaned forward over me.
+"You're such a smart-ass, you know that?"

 "Well it's still true," he straightened and pushed me in the direction of my room.
 "Now get dressed, before you get me late!"